If a woman says any of these 10 things on a date, run

 7) “I don’t trust easily”

-While it’s true that trust needs to be earned, an outright declaration of distrust can be a sign of past baggage that hasn’t been dealt with.
+While it’s true that trust needs to be earned, research in attachment theory suggests that an outright declaration of distrust often points to insecure attachment styles — patterns that can create cycles of suspicion and insecurity in relationships.
 If she’s not willing to give trust a chance, you might spend your whole relationship trying to prove your worth.

 So if she says, “I don’t trust easily,” consider it a signal to save yourself potential heartache and run.